Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 We strive to have successful working relationships

-At Colgate, we take pride in the strong personal commitment of our people and the excellent achievements that result from that commitment.
-But this level of commitment can only be achieved in an environment of trust, open and honest communication, and respect.
-All of your dealings with your peers, your direct reports and your supervisors should be conducted as a partnership, in which each individual’s behavior is governed by an overriding commitment to maintaining the highest ethical standards.
+At Colgate, we take pride in the strong personal commitment of our people.
+This level of commitment can only be achieved in an environment of trust, open and honest communication, and respect.
+All of your dealings with your peers, your direct reports and your supervisors should be conducted as an alliance, in which each individual’s behavior is governed by an overriding commitment to our values and maintaining the highest ethical standards.

 Your relationship with those with whom you work should promote ethical behavior by setting an example of decency, fairness and integrity.
-As leaders, we are all responsible for maintaining high standards of performance and creating an environment that promotes teamwork, respect and ethical behavior.
+As leaders, we are all responsible for maintaining high standards of performance and creating an environment that promotes teamwork, a respectful workplace and ethical behavior.

-Colgate’s commitment to caring for people is manifested through a variety of programs designed to promote and reward individual and team achievement.
-You are encouraged to strive to achieve your full potential and to make a meaningful contribution to the success of the Company.
-In the end, it is the efforts of our talented and skilled Colgate people all over the world that make the success of our Company possible.
+Colgate’s commitment to our people is demonstrated through a variety of programs designed to promote and reward individual and team achievement.
+You are encouraged to achieve your full potential and to make a meaningful contribution to the success of the Company.
+In the end, it is the Power of We that makes the success of our Company possible.

 Colgate-Palmolive Company prohibits discrimination against any employee or applicant for employment based on: